rzuehlsd/DUPLO_Train_Remote_Controller/ARCHITECTURE.md

 - No dynamic code execution
 - Fixed-size buffers prevent overflows
 - Input validation on all external data

+## Documentation and Code Quality

+All major classes and functions are documented using Doxygen-style comments, including parameter and return value descriptions.
+Each file includes author, copyright, and the full MIT license.

 ## Future Enhancement Opportunities